daniel-ob/daniel-ob/README.md

 👨‍🎓 Graduated in Industrial Engineering by the University of Vigo (Spain) in 2010

-💻 Working as Freelance: QA Engineer and Software Developer
+💻 Working as Freelance: QA Automation Engineer and Software Developer

 <img height="18" src="python-logo-only.svg"/> Junior pythonista